jhumelsine/jhumelsine.github.io/_posts/2025-08-27-builders-director.md

 It finally sunk through my thick skull that the `Drink` and `AddOn` abstract base classes didn’t need to be abstract.
 They can be concrete classes that declare immutable value objects with final attributes for `name`, `calories` and `cost`.
 The extraneous concrete classes in the previous design disappeared.

-Sometimes you discover that your design isn’t quite right until you start test and implementation just as I did.
+Sometimes you don't discover that your design isn’t quite right until you start test and implementation just as I did.
 Go ahead and change your design as you gain a better understanding through the test and implementation.

 Here is the updated design with my new understanding.